Controlling keywords and their positions in text generation: Conclusion

 \section{Conclusion}

-In this paper, we tackled a novel task of controlling keywords and the position of each keyword in text generation.
-We experimented with the summarization task and the story generation task.
-We showed that a task-independent method can control the keyword positions in both tasks.
-We also showed that our method can generate summary texts that are more similar to the gold summary, indicating that the text close to the user's intent can be generated.
+A method for controlling keywords and the position of each keyword in generated text is proposed and evaluated experimentally by applying it to two tasks: summarization and story generation.
+The results of the evaluation show that the proposed method, which uses special tokens, can control the keyword positions in both tasks.
+They also show that the method can generate summary texts that are more similar to the gold summary than the baseline, and that finding indicates that text closer to the user's intent can be generated.